evaluation, design, monitoring, capacity

 Though presented individually design, monitoring, evaluation, capacity building and even training are for me a continuum.
 I have one speciality only: understanding contexts, understanding development, putting them together practically and communicating creatively about what emerges..

 Evaluation demands looking deeply-through my eyes, the project's 'eyes' and most importantly participants’ eyes.
 I'm skilled in asking deep questions of a context, synthesising, analysing and presenting insights clearly and creatively.
 Aimed at answering current questions and exploring ways forward for me evaluation is not a discreet event but part of a continuum from conception through design to monitoring.

 I bring to evaluations a history of work in human/environment problems in challenging contexts plus qualifications in development, medicine, ecology and GIS.
 I communicate well individually and to groups and work in Hindi, Spanish and Portuguese as well as English.
 I have designed and evaluated in India, Nepal, Cambodia, Brazil, Colombia.
 I have expertise in Outcome Harvesting, an evaluation technique inspired by the Outcome Mapping philosophy.
 I’ve found this particularly useful in evaluating complex contexts.-

 Deep communication pre-evaluation is critical to a good evaluation, so please contact me well before your proposed start date.
 For more see:

 Good project design is about finding an intervention where a team's maximum contribution to the desired change best intersects with its own values, vision and skills .
 This involves understanding the context well, identifying critical points and designing an ideal intervention, but also requires that the team understand itself deeply, define its values and vision, their strengths and where they needs greater capacity.

-I love working with teams at the design stage.
-I have been part of design many times for projects I have worked in and for others.
+I love working with teams at the design stage and have been part of design many times.
 I am good at analysis, synthesis, communication and particularly creative facilitation.
 I'm experienced in Outcome Mapping, a project design particularly applicable to complex contexts

 Please contact me if you would like to know about projects I have helped design or if you would like to know more about Outcome Mapping.